 You must verify the identity of an individual requesting data under any of the rights listed above (do not allow third parties to persuade you into disclosing Personal Data without proper authorisation).

-You must immediately forward any Data Subject request you receive to your supervisor (or the DPO where applicable) and comply with Beyond Broadway's Data Subject response process.
+You must immediately forward any Data Subject request you receive to your supervisor or the DPO.